 HHAMA was set up in 2005 to mediate Inter-country adoption in accordance with the Irish Adoption Board’s (IAB) regulations and requirements.
 The agency was established to meet the requirements of the state to state agreement with Vietnam which required Irish adoptions to be mediated by a licensed Irish agency.
 The agency has operated strictly within the scope and terms of that agreement.
-It is a not-for-profit body and was licensed by the IAB* and the Vietnamese Government.
+It is a not-for-profit body and was licensed by the IAB*.

 *) The IAB has subsequently been re-established as the Adoption Authority of Ireland, (AAI) in accordance with the provisions of compliance with The Hague Convention of 29 May 1993 on Protection of Children and Co-operation in Respect of Inter-country Adoption.